Municipal Guide Texas Houston · Harris County

 Phone832-394-9000

-Online portaliPermits / Houston Permit Portal (permits.houstontx.gov) + ProjectDox
+Online portaliPermits / Houston Permit Portal — permits.houstontx.gov — plus ProjectDox

 Project PlannerOnline tool that identifies the permits your project needs

-Contractor registrationState-licensed trades must register their license with the City of Houston
+Contractor registrationState-licensed trades must register their licence with the City of Houston

-Enforced codeCity of Houston Construction Codes (International Codes with local amendments)
+Enforced codeCity of Houston Construction Codes — I-Codes with local amendments

 💻